These pink cocktails catch your eye with every shade of pink! From dusty rose to fuchsia, these drinks are 100% delicious.

 The most famous of all pink cocktails is the Cosmo!
 It’s got a brilliant pink color and tangy, refreshing flavor.
 It was at its height in the 1990’s (hello, Sex and the City) and sometimes makes purists roll their eyes.
 BUT!
 The Cosmo is a legit sour cocktail that’s worth drinking: the beautiful color is reason in itself.

 Here’s a sophisticated pink cocktail that steals the show: the Clover Club!
 This classy drink stems back before Prohibition, but it’s just as en vogue today.
 Mix raspberry syrup or grenadine syrup with zingy lemon and gin to make a perfectly balanced sweet tart drink.
 A classic egg white foam gives a creamy body and frothy texture to each sip!
-This one’s a unique gin cocktail that’s just plain fun.
-We often make gin cocktails like the Gin Fizz: the one’s a colorful variation on the theme.
+This one’s just plain fun.

 Here’s a sophisticated dusty pink cocktail that’s calling your name: the French martini!
 This martini is hardly related to the classic dry martini at all.
 It’s a fruity and balanced, featuring a fancy French black raspberry liqueur and pineapple juice.
 Each sip is so intriguing and nuanced, it’s hard to put the glass down!
 This one’s become a favorite over here.